Houdini 19.5 Crowd simulations

 Add Clip

-Add an animation clip to an agent definition by referencing a character instance performing that animation.
+Adds an animation clip to an agent definition by referencing an instance of the character performing the animation.

 Collision Layer

-Set up simple collision geometry around an agent character’s skeleton.
+Sets up simple collision geometry around an agent character’s skeleton.
+For use in ragdoll simulations.

 Configure Joints

-Set up joint rotation limits on an agent character, for use in ragdoll simulation.
+Sets up joint rotation limits on an agent character.
+For use in ragdoll simulations.

 Populate

-Create a network to scatter agents across the selected geometry, but do not create the simulation network.
+Creates a crowd source network to scatter agents across the selected geometry, but does not create the crowd simulation network.
 This may be useful for layout artists who don’t want to create a simulation.

 Paint density